 Mexico granted John McMullen and James McGloin an Empresa in 1828.
 Mexico began issuing grants in Live Oak area to some of these Irish families in 1831 and 1835.
 Until then the property first belonged to Spain and next to Mexico.
 Spain only issued one grant in the area issued to the Ramirez family during its control.
 That family was killed and survivors run off by marauding Indians traveling deep into Texas.

 Though promised at the time Irish families came, grants took time.
 Some families began settling the area before grants from Mexico were final.
 To receive a Mexican Grant, the head of the family, either a man or a woman, had to be Catholic.
 Since Irish Empresarios were promised land to settle, their emigrants received the greatest numbers of grants in these early years.
 A few Mexican families, not part of the Empresa, were given grants in the same area.
 Two Mexican brothers, Francisco and Luis Leal, were the only Mexicans among those to receive grants from Mexico to Live Oak County lands in 1835.
-Each berother chose to stay in San Patricio County and eventually sold all their property in Live Oak.
+Each brother chose to stay in San Patricio County and eventually sold all their property in Live Oak.

 Yet, some ancestors of Irish and Mexican families fought or participated during the 1835-36 Texas War for Independence.
 Afterward, they were all citizens of the Texas Republic and eventually the United States of America.
 Some graves in this cemetery show Irish birthplaces dating back to the late 1790's.
 Many now living in Live Oak County and South Texas are descendants of Texans who participated in the Texas War for Independence.

 American Flag is raised by American Legion Post 413 at Gussettville Catholic Cemetery on the grounds of St. Joseph's Catholic Church.
 The Gussettville Cemetery and St Joseph's Church histories go back to the early settling of the county.
-It began a small hand hewn board fastened to a Live Oak tree to serve as an altar.
+The church began with a small hand hewn board fastened to a Live Oak tree to serve as an altar.
 A small wooden church between two trees was next.
 The present building above was built and then dedicated on July 28, 1876.

 St. George Catholic Cemetery with wreaths for 7 military services.
+This statue is very similar to the one at Gussettville.

 At each cemetery service these words from Ronald Reagan, 40th president of the United States (1981-1989)were read: